sigasi/sigasi_insights/faq.md

 But Sigasi Lint does not aim to replace your $ 100.000 power lint checker with CDC (clock domain crossing) checks.
 Instead, Sigasi Lint helps you get the coding conventions right first time around.
 In addition to style linting, Sigasi Lint can interface with your third party power linter tool (like Aldec ALINT), giving you feedback faster.
 Contact us to discuss your requirements.

-## Does the Sigasi Pro built-in Linter replace my code reviews?
+## Does the Sigasi Studio's built-in Linter replace my code reviews?
 No.

 The Sigasi Pro linting functionality is aimed to free up time wasted in code review meetings; time wasted on trivial things like naming conventions and deprecated data types.
 We hope you can use this time to discuss complex design decisions and computation algorithms which have an impact on the product you are design.